OrpoPro/Snake-game/README.md

 ![fk](https://raw.githubusercontent.com/OrpoPro/Snake-game/refs/heads/main/photo/snake.png)
-# What is Snale game?
+# What is Snake game?
 Source code game developed in Python using the Pygame library.
 It was created as a school project for 10th grade

 ## Gameplay